Pixellot/ml-api-docs/docs/data-api/guides/partner-api-ml-extensions-guide.md

 ## What It Does

-- **Detects Key Plays**: Automatically finds shots, assists, and other highlights
+- **Detects Key Plays**: Automatically finds made shots and assists
-- **Identifies Players**: Tracks actions by jersey number
+- **Identifies Players**: Tracks actions by jersey color and number
 - **Provides Timestamps**: Precise start/end times for each highlight
 - **Generates JSON**: Structured data you can integrate with your systems